cusinbs/smart-home-api/README.md

 The Python program uses the Flask framework to create a web server that listens for POST requests.
 When a POST request is received with specific keywords ("doorbell" or "garage") in the title, the program turns on a smart switch for a specified duration (default is 2 minutes).
 The program also includes basic API key authentication to enhance security.

+To ensure responsiveness and prevent blocking the main thread, threading is utilized.
+This allows the program to handle multiple requests concurrently without interfering with each other, ensuring smooth operation if we decide to expand the endpoint to multiple switches/devices in the future.
 ## How to Set Up

 1. **Install Dependencies**: